open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 Following authentication means or APIs (some of them are in development) do not have this weakness:

 1. ID-card when used via web-eID JS interface
-1. ID-card when used via web-eID JS interface
 2. Smart-ID RP-API v3

 In order to mitigate against this weakness, CDOC2 system can benefit from following countermeasures:

 1. Informing the users about risks of using non-trusted software/services (desktop applications, mobile applications, websites).
-This countermeasures is already in use in practice.
-2. Vetting and limiting the RPs, who can use the Mobile-ID and Smart-ID APIs.
-This countermeasure is already used in practice.
-1. Informing the users about risks of using non-trusted software/services (desktop applications, mobile applications, websites).
-This countermeasures is already in use in practice.
+This countermeasure is already in use in practice.
 2. Vetting and limiting the RPs, who can use the Mobile-ID and Smart-ID APIs.
 This countermeasure is already used in practice.

 # Appendix A - Formal model for authentication protocol